TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 27/Deuteronomy 27.1.md

 ---

-And Moses and the elders of Israel commanded the people, saying, Keep all the commandment which I command you this day.
+Moses and the elders of Israel commanded the people, saying, "Keep all the commandment which I command you this day.